 It’s also advisable that you make a photocopy of everyone’s passport before you travel.
 It might also be worth making a second copy that you can keep at school.
 This could help in the case of any lost or stolen passports.

-If you’re travelling to a more exotic location, you may need vaccinations before you travel.
+You may need vaccinations before you travel.
 It’s advisable to contact your GP at least 4-6 weeks before you travel, to check what vaccinations you may need, if any.

 Pre-existing medical conditions